Venezuela-Guyana Feud Halts Exxon Project | MarketScreener

 By Kejal Vyas

-An oil exploration ship run by Exxon Mobil Corp. fled after being intercepted by Venezuela's navy, rekindling a border dispute between the two nations just as a separate political crisis threatened Guyana's government.
+An oil exploration ship run by Exxon Mobil Corp. halted work and fled after being intercepted by Venezuela's Navy, rekindling a border dispute between the two nations just as a separate political crisis threatened Guyana's government.

 Owned by Norway's Petroleum Geo-Services and bearing a Bahamian flag, the seismic-survey vessel was stopped by a Venezuelan Navy ship Saturday morning in Guyanese waters, about 90 miles from a provisional border, Guyana said.

 PGS and Exxon didn't give further details of the encounter but said the research ship, which had been acquiring the 3-D seismic data needed for drilling, stopped work and left with its 70 crew members.
-The Venezuelans didn't board the ship, according to its operators.
+The Venezuelans didn't board the ship, said its operators.

 Ten offshore oil discoveries since 2015 by an Exxon-led consortium, accounting for 5 billion barrels of crude, have turned Guyana, one of South America's poorest nations, into one of the region's hottest oil frontiers.
 But the finds have also resurfaced a simmering, century-old border controversy stemming from Venezuela's claims of two-thirds of Guyana's territory.